Are you totally intimated at the thought of using off-camera flash? You’re not alone! Read on for our tips and tricks to master off-camera flash!

 My set up is to have one of the flashes mounted on my camera, and one on a light stand.
-For the sake of this post, I will refer to the flash on my camera as Flash A and the flash on my light stand as Flash B. When using off-camera flash with the 600 EX RT system, I always have a flash mounted on my camera.
-I need it to trigger the other flash.
-I am able to turn off Flash A from actually firing any light, however if I only want to use the off-camera light source.
+For the sake of this post, I will refer to the flash on my camera as Flash A and the flash on my light stand as Flash B. When using off-camera flash with the 600 EX RT system, I always have a flash mounted on my camera because I use it to trigger the other flash.
+Also, I am able to turn off Flash A from actually firing any light if I only want to use the off-camera light source.

-I often use flash for family photos since they’re the most formal photographs I take during the day and I want to make sure that they’re very evenly lit.
+I often use flash for family photos since they’re the most formal photographs I take during the day.
+My main goal is that I want to make sure that they’re very evenly lit.
 But straight flash pointed at people from Flash A alone can look flat and boring.
 In these family photos, I am firing both Flash A and Flash B. The shot above shows my set up.
-In not so tight quarters, I can even move the flash a little farther away from myself to the left.
+In tight spaces, I can even move the flash a little farther away from myself to the left.
 I use Flash B firing more light than Flash A so that the off camera light is brighter and more dramatic whereas flash A is just filling in shadows.
 This gives me more dimension in the shadow area and a less-flat looking image:

 Night shots are an awesome ending to a wedding album.
 I have two methods for shooting night shots.
-One has a very similar set up to my family photo setup where Flash B is beside me or in front of the couple but much further off to the side of me but still lighting the couple from the front.
-I turn flash A off altogether.
+The first method has a very similar set up to my family photo setup.
+Flash B is usually beside me or in front of the couple, but much further off to the side.
+Remember however, I’m still lighting the couple from the front.
+For this case, I turn flash A off altogether.

 In above photo Flash B is much closer to the camera, you can tell because the couple looks pretty evenly lit.